What is Dual SIM and Why Get a Dual SIM Phone?

-The newest player in the secondary phone number game is OpenPhone, a startup providing cloud-based phone numbers.
+The newest player in the secondary phone number game is the OpenPhone app, a startup providing cloud-based phone numbers.
 We’ve reviewed many of the big-name secondary number apps here on the blog, and we do our best to stay unbiased.
-Let’s take a look at what makes OpenPhone unique, and compare their services to some other secondary number apps.
+Let’s examine what makes OpenPhone unique, and compare them to other secondary number apps.

 OpenPhone is a secondary phone number service and is available as an iOS or Android app.
 It’s a VoIP (Voice over Internet Protocol) number provider.
 This means that all calls and texts happen over the internet through WiFi or mobile data.
 This functionality is common among second phone number apps, including Google Voice, Burner, and of course Hushed.

-OpenPhone touts themselves as a privacy solution for freelancers, startups, small businesses, and anyone who wants to keep personal and business calls separate.
-Both offer US and Canada local phone numbers.
+OpenPhone touts themselves as a privacy solution for freelancers, startups, small businesses.
+It’s an option for anyone who wants to keep personal and business calls separate.
+Both OpenPhone and Hushed offer US and Canada local phone numbers.
 Users can choose a number in any available area code, though the selection varies.
 It’s possible to port in an existing phone number to the service, and toll-free numbers are on offer as well.

 Co-founder Mahyar Raissi explained to TechCrunch that the impetus for starting OpenPhone was two-fold.
 Firstly, “most of our users were using their personal phone numbers for business and they absolutely hated that,” Raissi said.
 Secondly, “contractors who communicated more professionally and were more responsive had more successful businesses and earned more money.”